RedeiFantasmi/RedeiFantasmi/README.md

-# Just your regular bad dev trying to make things work.
+# Just your regular bad dev trying to make his things work.

 <!--
 **RedeiFantasmi/RedeiFantasmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.